-Nima Aghaee, Zebo Peng, and Petru Eles Embedded Systems Laboratory (ESLAB), Linkoping University, Sweden {nima.aghaee, zebo.peng, petru.eles}@liu.se
+Nima Aghaee, Zebo Peng, and Petru Eles

+Embedded Systems Laboratory (ESLAB), Linkoping University, Sweden

+{nima.aghaee, zebo.peng, petru.eles}@liu.se

 Abstract-High working temperature and process variation are undesirable effects for modern systems-on-chip.
-It is well recognized that the high temperature should be taken care of during the test process.
-Since large process variations induce rapid and large temperature deviations, traditional static test schedules are suboptimal in terms of speed and/or thermalsafety.
-A solution to this problem is to use an adaptive test schedule which addresses the temperature deviations by reacting to them.
-We propose an adaptive method that consists of a computationally intense offline-phase and a very simple onlinephase.
-In the offline-phase, a near optimal schedule tree is constructed and in the online-phase, based on the temperature sensor readings, an appropriate path in the schedule tree is traversed.
-In this paper, particle swarm optimization is introduced into the offline-phase and the implications are studied.
-Experimental results demonstrate the advantage of the proposed method.
+The high temperature should be taken care of during the test.
+On the other hand, large process variations induce rapid and large temperature deviations causing the traditional static test schedules to be suboptimal in terms of speed and/or thermalsafety.
+A remedy to this problem is an adaptive test schedule which addresses the temperature deviations by reacting to them.
+Our adaptive method is divided into a computationally intense offline-phase, and a very simple online-phase.
+In this paper, heuristics are proposed for the offline phase in which the optimized schedule tree is found.
+In the online-phase, based on the temperature sensor readings the appropriate path in the schedule tree is traversed.
+Experiments are made to tune the proposed heuristics and to demonstrate their efficiency.